JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-10-04-jsl_medm_q4_v1_en.md

 ## Description

-This LLM model is trained to perform Q&A, Summarization, RAG, and Chat
+This LLM model is trained to perform Q&A, Summarization, RAG, and Chat.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>